 On 12 June 2018 the Inspectors wrote to us with their initial questions for the examination.
 Our response was sent on 22 June 2018.
 An additional response and accompanying report was sent on 4 July 2018 regarding the implications for the Habitats Regulations Assessment (HRA) of the draft Local Plan following a recent legal judgement.
 This response also included a revised schedule of proposed minor modifications and a revised schedule of proposed main modifications to the draft Local Plan.

 In July 2018 the Inspectors published their guidance notes for the examination.

-The examination hearing dates have been timetabled for Tuesday 6 November to Thursday 15 November 2018 at Lymington Town Hall.
-The list of matters, issues and questions have now also been published and the deadline for informing the Programme Officer whether you wish to participate in the examination hearing sessions has been extended to 27 July 2018.
+The examination hearing dates (including a list of participants) have been timetabled for Tuesday 6 November to Thursday 15 November 2018 at Lymington Town Hall.
+The list of matters, issues and questions have now also been published and the deadline for the submission of written hearing statements has now passed.
 The hearing sessions will be open to the public to observe but only those invited participants will be able to speak.
 An agenda for each hearing session will be circulated to participants in advance.

 All the documents relating to the Local Plan and examination are set out in the Core Documents Library.
 You can view copies of the core documents, supporting evidence base documents and representations received at our offices at Lymington Town Hall.

 Find out more about the examination in this useful guide from the Planning Inspectorate: Examining Local Plans Procedural Practice.

 Core Strategy & Development Management Policies DPD (2010)